 University of Arkansas Speech and Hearing Clinic

 The University of Arkansas Speech and Hearing Clinic is a university-affiliated practice that has been offering comprehensive speech, language and audiology services for individuals and families in the greater northwest Arkansas area since 1960.
-The clinic serves as a clinical training and research laboratory for undergraduate and graduate students and is designated as a RiteCare clinic.
+The clinic serves as a clinical training and research laboratory for undergraduate and graduate students and is designated as a RiteCare clinic of the Scottish Rite Orient of Arkansas.
 The clinic has faculty with a wide range of experience who provide intervention to individuals with communication disorders while also teaching and supervising graduate and undergraduate students.

 Speech and Hearing Clinic

 8 a.m. to 6 p.m.
 Monday through Friday

 Medical, educational and self-referrals are accepted.
 Select the ‘Request An Appointment’ button above, or email firstname.lastname@example.org to start the referral process.

 - Open to the public, faculty, staff and students

 - Services available for all ages